 Avoid a general description of challenges in the field the project is working in, and avoid especially providing a list of all challenges in the field or naming challenges which will not be tackled within the project.
 The defined cross-border challenges and opportunities will be the basis for setting the project objectives, and therefore a clear linkage between challenges and project objectives should be ensured.

-C.2.2 How does the project tackle the identified common challenges and/or opportunities?
+C.2.3 Why is cross-border cooperation needed to achieve the project's results?
 Describe the approach the project takes. (max.
 2000 characters)